-- 4. Health Promotion Incentives.
-The Joint Labor-Management Committee on Health Plans shall develop a program which provides incentives for employees who participate in a health promotion program.
-The health promotion program shall emphasize the adoption and maintenance of healthier lifestyle behaviors and shall encourage wiser usage of the health care system. - 1, 2008, from State service and who, at the time of separation are insurance eligible and entitled to either a) immediately receive an annuity under a State retirement program, or b) receive a retirement benefit under Minnesota Statutes §354B, shall be entitled to a contribution of two hundred fifty dollars (\$250) to the Minnesota State Retirement System (MSRS) Health Care Savings Plan.
-Employees who have a HCSP waiver on file shall receive a two hundred fifty dollars (\$250) cash payment.
-If the employee separates due to death, the two hundred fifty dollars (\$250) is paid in cash, not to the HCSP.
-An employee who becomes totally and permanently disabled on or after January 1, 2008, who received a State disability benefit, and is eligible for a deferred benefit under a State retirement program is also eligible for the two hundred fifty dollar (\$250) contribution to the MSRS Health Care Savings Plan.
-Employees are eligible for this benefit only once.

-g.
-Temporary plan changes due to a state or national emergency.

-- 1. SEGIP and the unions recognize that certain natural disasters and other major emergencies may disrupt or seriously threaten to disrupt the State of Minnesota at a time when employees are especially needed to provide services.
-If the State or a federal government agency declares a state of emergency or otherwise invokes emergency authority by declaration, rules, regulations or similar official statements, the terms of the programs administered by SEGIP may be changed for the period of the declared emergency and for up to a thirty (30) day run-out period. - 2.
+- f.
+Post Retirement Health Care Benefit.
+Employees who separate on or after January 1, 2008, from State service and who, at the time of separation are insurance eligible and entitled to either a) immediately receive an annuity under a State retirement program, or b) receive a retirement benefit under Minnesota Statutes §354B, shall be entitled to a contribution of \$250 to the Minnesota State Retirement System (MSRS) Health Care Savings Plan.
+Employees who have a HCSP waiver on file shall receive a \$250 cash payment.
+If the employee separates due to death, the \$250 is paid in cash, not to the HCSP.
+An employee who becomes totally and permanently disabled on or after January 1, 2008, who received a State disability benefit, and is eligible for a deferred benefit under a State retirement program is also eligible for the \$250 contribution to the MSRS Health Care Savings Plan.
+Employees are eligible for this benefit only once. - g.
+Temporary plan changes due to a state or national emergency. - 1.
+SEGIP and the unions recognize that certain natural disasters and other major emergencies may disrupt or seriously threaten to disrupt the State of Minnesota at a time when employees are especially needed to provide services.
+If the State or a federal government agency declares a state of emergency or otherwise invokes emergency authority by declaration, rules, regulations or similar official statements, the terms of the programs administered by SEGIP may be changed for the period of the declared emergency and for up to a 30 day run-out period. - 2.
 These changes may include changes to programs administered by SEGIP including, but not limited to, benefit design, enrollment and eligibility, billing, and administration as well as waiver of out-of-network restrictions, changes to out of pocket costs, extension of time frames for enrollment and billing, and other protocols reasonably required to provide members with access to benefits. - 3.
 These changes must be agreed to by both SEGIP and the Joint Labor-Management Committee on Health Plans.
 Nothing in this provision prohibits SEGIP from making changes authorized or required under another authority including but not limited to a state or federal law, regulation, order, or rule without union agreement.